 Homecomin’ Kitchen is a restaurant founded by Celebrity Chef Art Smith.
 It features amazing southern comfort food, much of which is sourced in Florida.
 This is one of the first places we personally tried out in Disney Springs.
 Let me assure you, the food does not disappoint!

-At Homecomin’ Kitchen, you can choose from Southern classics like gluten-free shrimp and grits, corn succotash, and Florida grouper.
+At Homecomin’ Kitchen, you can choose from Southern classics like gluten-free shrimp and grits (featured below), corn succotash, and Florida grouper.

 Frontera Cocina Mexicana

 Frontera Cocina Mexicana has both a table service restaurant and a to-go window at Disney Springs.
 Their menus have allergens (such as gluten, dairy, and shellfish) clearly marked.
 However, be sure you inform your server of your dietary needs and ask questions about cross contact.

 When my husband & I went to Frontera Cocina, I had their Garlicky Mushroom & Eggplant Tacos and my husband had the Carne Asada Tacos.
 They were soooooo good!

 Other items not containing gluten at Frontera Cocina Mexicana include their guacamole, Taqueria Salad, Carnitas, Fried Plantains, and many more menu items!

 House of Blues’ menu features signature fare from cities across the South and locations in cities across the United States such as Boston, Las Vegas, and San Diego.
 In addition to delicious Southern food, the restaurant also has an atmosphere with amazing art and live music.